alanaberdeen/AIDA-3D/README.md

 ## What is AIDA-3D?

 AIDA-3D combines the 2D viewer from AIDA with a corresponding 3D viewer for semantic segmentation of tiled regions.
+[Play with a live demo](https://aida-3d.vercel.app/demo).

 ## How has it been implemented?